magf/pxf/cli/README.md

 ## Debugging the CLI on a live system

-Because it's hard to mock out a Greenplum cluster, it's useful to debug on a real live cluster.
+Because it's hard to mock out a Greengage cluster, it's useful to debug on a real live cluster.
 We can do this using the [`delve`](https://github.com/go-delve/delve) project.

 1. Install `dlv` command, see [here](https://github.com/go-delve/delve/blob/master/Documentation/installation/linux/install.md) for more details: